brandonchinn178/talks/haskell-love-2020/Presentation.md

 * Final Thoughts (5 min)

 ^
+• First part go over background + usage
+• Second part go over key insights that make this library work
-• Comfortable with basic Haskell concepts
+• Structured talk to be easy to follow, as long as comfortable with basic Haskell concepts
-• Questions to Twitch chat

 ---